-The Introductory Training Workshop (ITW) seeks to:
+The ESRA Introductory Workshop seeks to:

 - Illustrate the environmental and social risks involved in lending and investing projects as a consequence of the activities of their clients.

 - Explore next steps in terms of promoting the efficient implementation of E&S risk analysis in the host country’s financial sector at large.

 Content and target audience

 The day of training is divided into four key sections:

 - Introduction: In this first section participants are introduced to the overall concept of sustainable finance and to the more specific area of environmental and social risk in the finance sector.